-In SA, the Financial Services Board (FSB) is the regulatory body responsible for licensing forex brokers.
+In SA, the Financial Services Conduct Authority (FSCA) is the regulatory body responsible for licensing forex brokers.

 Internationally, renowned regulatory bodies include the National Futures Association (NFA) and Commodities Futures Trading Commission (CFTC) both from the US.
 Others include FCA and PRA from the UK, ASIC from Australia, BaFin from Germany, AMF from France, and SAFE from China.

 Regarding transaction costs, it is important to note that the cheapest brokers are not always the best.
 Traders should conduct thorough research both online and from peers before settling on a Forex broker.

 With the high number of scam artists today who are claiming to offer forex trading services, it is important for every trader to ensure that their broker of choice is certified.